Comparing Constellation Brands (STZ) & Its Competitors

 |$2.00 billion

-Constellation Brands’ competitors have higher revenue and earnings than Constellation Brands.
-Constellation Brands is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Constellation Brands’ rivals have higher revenue and earnings than Constellation Brands.
+Constellation Brands is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Constellation Brands beats its competitors on 8 of the 15 factors compared.
+Constellation Brands beats its rivals on 8 of the 15 factors compared.

 About Constellation Brands (Get Rating)